Almost every company claims that “going paperless” is a priority.

 - What level of security do you require for document storage?

-The trend is moving more toward cloud-based solutions versus investing and hosting infrastructure on site for a number of reasons.
+The trend is moving more toward cloud-based solutions versus investing and hosting infrastructure on-site for a number of reasons.
 Here are a few of the more prominent:

-- Cloud-based DMS solutions allow for digital copies of paper documents to be widely accessible via the Internet – encouraging simplified remote collaboration.
+- Cloud-based DMS solutions allow for digital copies of paper documents to be widely accessible via the Internet – encouraging simplified remote collaboration

-- Electronic records exist for each step that a document goes through in a DMS, leaving an audit trail that can be examined for errors.
+- Electronic records exist for each step that a document goes through in a DMS, leaving an audit trail that can be examined for errors

-- Cloud technology is more secure than all but the most advanced and expensive on-site server solutions.
+- Cloud technology is more secure than all but the most advanced and expensive on-site server solutions

-What to Look Out For When Implementing a Document Management System
+Possible Concerns With Implementing a Document Management System

 So far, it is clear that digital document management can generate value for small businesses and enterprises alike.
 But what’s holding most companies back from implementing a DMS is not only uncertainty over the value it represents.
 Implementation concerns can often outweigh other concerns when it comes to changing long-established document workflows.